esciencecenter-digital-skills/efficient-computing-in-julia-2/episodes/030-julia-basics.md

 ::::
 :::

+## Some important first lessons

+- Always enclose code in functions because functions are compiled
+- Don't use global mutable variables

 ::: keypoints

 - Julia has `if-else`, `for`, `while`, `function` and `module` blocks that are not dissimilar from other languages.